Must-Know CPG definitions and Jargon: The Ultimate Guide

 National Distribution: When products are sold across all major retail stores and regions of the grocery network.

 Natural Channel: Also known as “Organic Channel” – specialist retailers that predominantly stock natural or organic products.

 Nielsen Company: A company that retrieves POS scanner data from retailers.
-Analysis and data sets are then produced for both manufactures and retailers.
+Analysis and data sets are then produced for both manufacturers and retailers.

 Nitro Software: Nielsen software used for analysis and reporting on sales data.
 The program provides database access through Microsoft Excel.

 Non-Additive Fact: A database term for a fact/measurement that should not be summated over time/market/product.
 For example, price is non-additive.
 Dollar and unit sales, on the other hand, would both be additive (i.e., increasing over time).

 Non-Promoted Price: The price paid for a product (by consumers) when it’s not under discount.